Matthes-Baer/nvim_config/README.md

 eslint LSP (like eslint-lsp or the LSP server that nvim-lspconfig calls eslint) is a Language Server Protocol implementation that integrates ESLint directly with your editor via LSP.
 It provides rich IDE-like features such as real-time diagnostics, auto-fixing on save, and code actions within the editor.
 This server internally runs ESLint (and can use eslint_d if configured) but exposes ESLint’s capabilities over LSP.

 You typically don’t need both separately in your Neovim setup.
-Using the eslint LSP server alone is usually enough because it handles diagnostics and fixes within the editor and can be configured to use eslint_d for speed behind the scenes.
-You might still install eslint_d globally or locally as a dependency because the LSP server can leverage it for performance, but from a configuration standpoint, the LSP server is what you integrate into Neovim.
-So in short: install eslint_d for speed if you want, but configure and use the eslint LSP in Neovim — no need to manually run eslint_d separately inside Neovim.

 ### Buffers